whichdigital/webpack-react-workflow/README.md

 4. Make a change in any of your scripts or stylesheets - you should see these changes applied in the browser instantaneously.

-5. Once finished modifying files, run Webpack to compile the bundle(s) into the filesystem.
+5. Once finished modifying files, get Webpack to compile the bundle(s) into the filesystem.
 >```
 >npm run build